Tom Abba

 Artist / Researcher

-Tom Abba makes collages, photographs, and prints.
-His work is concerned with landscape as a site of pressure — what accumulates in a place, what a place withholds, and the ways in which the visual record of somewhere can be accurate and entirely misleading at the same time.
+Tom Abba makes collages, books, immersive experiences, and deals with the relationship between form and content across multiple platforms.
+His work is principally concerned with the world as a site of pressure — what accumulates at a site, what a place withholds, and the ways in which the visual record and a person’s experience of somewhere can be accurate and entirely misleading at the same time.

-Recent series include Cosmic, a body of large-format collages exploring geological time and astronomical scale; Folk Horror, twenty-six square collages drawn from British vernacular imagery and edgeland sites; and Undercurrents, a sequenced series of archival prints concerned with water and the body.
+Recent collage series include Cosmic, a body of large-format collages exploring geological time and astronomical scale; Folk Horror, twenty-six square collages drawn from British vernacular imagery and edgeland sites; and Undercurrents, a sequenced series concerned with water and the body, collected into a limited edition artists book.

 Selected exhibitions and publications are listed in the CV.
 For enquiries about works, commissions, or editorial use of images, use the contact form.